rust-lang/rfcs/text/0000-path-mental-model.md

 that knowledge to subdirectories to grow the complexity of their crate.
 It also makes it easier to refactor a sub-module into a sub-crate.

-However, the most imporant failing of RFC 2126 on this issue is that it fails to take into account the consistency of the `self::` path.
+However, the most imporant failing of [RFC 2126][1] on this issue is that it fails to take into account the consistency of the `self::` path.
 To demonstrate, let's look at a project:
 ```